Ocean Art Photo Competition 2014

 Tony is a underwater photographer seemingly always on the go.
 He is author of author of a coffee table book entitled Silent Symphony, which received the grand prize for best book of the year at Antibes in 2001.
 He also won the prestigious Veolia environment wildife photographer of the year award.
 Here is Tony's bio.

 Martin Edge is best known for being the author of the most popular book on Underwater Photography on the market, "The Underwater Photographer" - considered the bible on the subject.
 Martin lives in the UK where he is a prolific writer, teacher and workshop leader in the field of underwater photography.
 Here is Martin's bio.

 Marty Snyderman is a still photographer, film producer, author and speaker specializing in the marine environment.
 He has won many prestigious awards (including an Emmy) and has been featured in many top publications worldwide.
 Here is Marty's bio.

 Scott Gietler is the owner of Bluewater Photo, Bluewater Travel and the Underwater Photography Guide.
 He enjoys helping others learn underwater photography online, in the store and during international photo trips he attends with customers.
 Here is Scott's bio.

 How Prizes are Awarded

-Winners will be able to rank the prizes, and receive the highest ranked available prize on their list.
-Best of Show will get to choose first.
+Winners will be asked to rank prizes after the judging is completed (but not yet announced) and will receive the highest ranked rize available on their list.
+Best of Show will be awarded their first prize choice.
 1st place winners will be able to choose before all other winners, 2nd place winners before 3rd place winners, etc. Winners can only receive one prize.

-The exact ranking of the categories, which determines who gets first picks on the prizes, will be determined by the judges based upon the number of entries and level of competiveness of each category.
+The exact ranking of the categories, which determines who gets awarded their first prize picks, will be determined by the judges based upon the number of entries and level of competiveness of each category.